wearetheframers/frame-core-wip/README.md

 ### Memory Retrieval Example

 This example demonstrates how Frame can retrieve information from memory and distinguish between responses that require memory and those that do not.
+Framer will automatically choose between responding from RAG-like memory augmentation versus a regular response without memory automatically, provided the `with_memory` and `with_mem0_search_extract_summarize_plugin` plugins are provided to a Framer (which are included by default in Frame's package).
+The Framer takes *no* additional API calls to an LLM service to distinguish between which response type it should pick.

 ```python
 import asyncio